-CalPERS adheres to an Asset Allocation Strategy which establishes asset class allocation policy targets and ranges, and manages those asset class allocations within their policy ranges.
+CalPERS adheres to an Asset Allocation Strategy which establishes asset class allocation policy targets and ranges and manages those asset class allocations within their policy ranges.
 CalPERS Investment Belief No. 6 recognizes that strategic asset allocation is the dominant determinant of portfolio risk and return.
 On December 19, 2017, the CalPERS Board of Administration adopted changes to the current asset allocation as shown in the Policy Target Allocation below expressed as a percentage of total assets.

-The asset allocation and market value of assets shown below reflect the values of the Public Employees' Retirement Fund (PERF) in its entirety as of June 30, 2018.
+The asset allocation shown below reflect the allocation of the Public Employees' Retirement Fund (PERF) in its entirety as of June 30, 2019.
 The assets for City of Riverside Miscellaneous Plan are part of the PERF and are invested accordingly.

-(A) Asset Class (B) Market Value (\$ Billion) (C) Policy Target Allocation
+Asset Class Actual Allocation Policy Target Allocation

-Public Equity 171.8 49.0%
+Public Equity 50.2% 50.0%

-Private Equity 27.2 8.0%
+Private Equity 7.1% 8.0%

-Global Fixed Income 79.1 22.0%
+Global Fixed Income 28.7% 28.0%

-Liquidity 11.8 3.0%
+Real Assets 11.0% 13.0%

-Real Assets 38.1 12.0%
+Liquidity 1.0% 1.0%

-Inflation Sensitive Assets 20.8 6.0%
+Inflation Sensitive Assets 0.0% 0.0%

-Other 3.1 0.0%
+Trust Level 1 2.0% 0.0%

-Total Fund \$351.9 100.0%
+Total Fund 100.0% 100.0%